- What Is HIV/AIDS?

 • Medical intervention: Some medical procedures done during delivery like forceps application, artificial rupture of membranes, and invasive fetal monitoring increase the risk of transmitting the virus from the mother to the baby.

-Should Pregnant Women Get Tested with HIV?
+Should Pregnant Women Get Tested for HIV?

 It is mandatory for all pregnant women to undergo screening HIV test in some countries (opt-in approach) whereas in others the mother has the right to refuse after being counselled and informed about HIV (opt-out approach).
-Pregnant women who are injectable drug users, prostitutes along with those who have HIV-infected sexual partners, multiple sexual partners or are diagnosed with an STD are recommended to repeat the test in the last trimester.
+Pregnant women who are injectable drug users, sex workers along with those who have HIV-infected sexual partners, multiple sexual partners or are diagnosed with an STD are recommended to repeat the test in the last trimester.

 How Is HIV Testing Done?